PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setIncludeDefaultCustomVars().rst

 ----------

 | **isFetched** (boolean, required)
-| Whether the platform version, OS version and app version is fetched from the tracker instance or not.
+| Whether platform, OS and app version are fetched from the tracker instance.
 True: is fetched.
 False: is not fetched.

 Examples
 --------

-To turn off automatic fetching of the platform version, OS version and app version from the tracker instance:
+To turn off automatic fetching of platform, OS and app version from the tracker instance:

 .. tabs::